-Getting a house can be the largest investment some people could ever consider.
-Whether it's where you raise your family, a seasonal vacation property or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple parties to make it all happen.
+Purchasing real estate is the most serious investment some may ever consider.
+It doesn't matter if where you raise your family, an additional vacation property or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to make it all happen.

-So, who makes sure the value of the real estate is consistent with the purchase price?
+So, who makes sure the value of the real estate is in line with the purchase price?
 This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Price Appraisals & Realty, LLC will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

 This is where the appraiser analyzes information on local construction costs, labor rates and other factors to determine how much it would cost to build a property similar to the one being appraised.
 This value usually sets the upper limit on what a property would sell for.
 It's also the least used predictor of value.

 Valuation Using the Income Approach